Skip to content

 Community First Community Bank offer fair and affordable loans built around your needs.
 Whether you need a loan for an unexpected expense, a holiday or to help finance a new household item;

 Community First offers special schemes too.
-Money management support to those working, including discounted borrowing rates, to making accessing the latest household appliances - including delivery, and where required installation's and the removal of old appliances - at discounted rates.
+Money management support to those working, including discounted and 0% borrowing rates, to making accessing the latest household appliances - including delivery, and where required installation's and the removal of old appliances - at discounted rates.

 Find out more about how Community First Bank can help you manage your money and join today at www.communityfirstcu.co.uk or call 03030300010